-Does not meet the requirements of a D grade and/or has completed insufficient assessment tasks to be Е assigned a higher grade.
+Does not meet the requirements of a D grade.

 Appendix 2 - Text type list

 This list is provided to enable a common understanding of the text types listed in the syllabus.

 Account

 In both spoken and written form, accounts retell something that happened: a story.
 Accounts have a title and are often in the first person.
 They describe a series of events or experiences, are often presented in a logical manner and at the conclusion there may be a resolution.
 Language is either formal or informal, with time words used to connect ideas, and action words used to describe events.